SawYinQi/COMP2042/README.md

     4.1.5 Tutorial level teaches users the game controlls, includes a dummy enemy plane target, and instruction manuel.

-    4.1.6 Ammunition mechanic to the game, user plane has an initial ammo count of 5, with maximum 20 capacity, ammo is regenerated every 1s and is displayed for players to see, this is implemented with the intention of restricting player's fire rate, making players value each shot attempts.
+    4.1.6 Added ammunition mechanic to the game, user plane has an initial ammo count of 5, with maximum 20 capacity, ammo is regenerated every 1s and is displayed for players to see, this is implemented with the intention of restricting player's fire rate, making players value each shot attempts.

     4.1.7 Kills to advance display for players to track how many more enemies they need to eliminate.

-    4.1.8 Puase option to user inputs, allows player to puase the game by pressing p key with a puase image as its indicator.
+    4.1.8 Added puase option to user inputs, allows player to puase the game by pressing p key with a puase image as its indicator.

     4.1.9 Boss health bar display, located at the top right of the screen, allows players to track the boss's health percentage.